 They initially met in October of 2015 at Ed’s home office in Orange Co, New York.
 Following that meeting, both of their lives took a turn back to exploring their new found shared vision and passion .

 Adam’s grandparents were dairy and vegetable farmers.
-His parents later founded Grammy’s Garden, a fresh-cut flower business that operated for over 30 years.
-Grammy’s Garden was a 12-acre flower farm that produced 200-300 varieties of flowers.
+His parents later founded Grammy’s Garden, a fresh-cut plant business that operated for over 30 years.
+Grammy’s Garden was a 12-acre plant farm that produced 200-300 varieties of plants.
 This is where Adam spent his childhood helping on the family farm.
 Grammy’s Garden brought over 200,0000 plants a year from seed to market.
 Adam grew up learning about the real-life successes and challenges of running a family farm, watching and helping his parents.

 As an adult, Adam became a professional photographer.
 He married and he and his wife had a little girl.
 In 2013 he helped his family sell off their farm equipment when his parents retired from the farming business.
 However, something struck him as a part of the process.
 Maybe there was more to farming than he understood in his youth.